 Instaclustr has a number of internal tools and procedures that help us keep Cassandra clusters healthy.
-One of those tools allows us to replace instance backing a Cassandra node while keeping the IP’s and data.
+One of those tools allows us to replace the instance backing a Cassandra node while keeping the IP’s and data.
 Dynamic Resizing released in June 2017 uses technology developed for that tool to allow customers to scale Cassandra clusters vertically based on demand.

 One option for changing instance size where we could not just detach and reattach data volumes was to use Cassandra’s native node replace functionality to replace each instance in the cluster in a rolling fashion.
 At first, this approach seems attractive and can be conducted with zero downtime.
-However, quite some time ago we realised that, unless you run a repair between each replacement, this approach has almost certain loss of a small amount of data if any replace operation exceeds the hinted hand-off window.
-As a result, we relied for quite a while on fairly tedious and complex methods of rolling upgrades involving attaching and re-attaching EBS volumes.
+However, quite some time ago we realised that, unless you run a repair between each replacement, this approach has almost certain loss of a small amount of data when any replace operation exceeds the hinted hand-off window.
+As a result, we relied on fairly tedious and complex methods of rolling upgrades involving attaching and re-attaching EBS volumes.

-- Stop the old node ensuring so that no data is lost
+- Stop the old node

 - Join the replacement node to the cluster

 Provisioning is trivial with our powerful provisioning system, but copying large amounts from a live node presents some specific challenges.
-We had to develop a solution which was able to copy large amounts of data from a live node without created too much additional load on a cluster which might already be under stress.
+We had to develop a solution which was able to copy large amounts of data from a live node without creating too much additional load on a cluster that might already be under stress.
 We also had to work carefully within constraints created by Cassandra’s hinted handoff system.

 We explored a number of solutions to the problem of copying data to the new node while minimising the impact to the running nodes.
 After discarding several alternatives, we settled on a solution built on Instaclustr’s existing, proven backup/restore system.
 This ensures minimal resource strain on the node being replaced as we only need to copy the data added since the last backup was taken and most of the data is already stored in the cloud storage.